vcvpaiva/NLP-PT/README.md

 https://www.slideshare.net/valeria.depaiva/pargram2011 (project update)

-2. Then the OpenWordNet-PT project with Alexandre Rademaker and Gerard de Melo the user interface is in http://www.openwordnet-pt.org. the code in https://github.com/own-pt/
+2. Then the OpenWordNet-PT project with Alexandre Rademaker and Gerard de Melo

+the user interface is in http://www.openwordnet-pt.org.

+the code in https://github.com/own-pt/

-This was picked up by Francis Bond to be the Portuguese wordnet in the Open Multilingual Wordnet (http://compling.hss.ntu.edu.sg/omw/) and this helped us a lot.
+Our wordnet was picked up by Francis Bond to be the Portuguese wordnet in the Open Multilingual Wordnet (http://compling.hss.ntu.edu.sg/omw/) and this helped us a lot.

 Google Translate (https://translate.google.com/intl/en/about/license/) and Babelnet decided to use our  data too.